A degree bound for families of rational curves on surfaces: Adjunction

-An \Mdef{adjoint chain} of a ruled pair is defined as a chain of subsequent adjoint relations until a minimal ruled pair is obtained.
+An \Mdef{adjoint chain} of a ruled pair is defined as a chain of successive adjoint relations until a minimal ruled pair is obtained.

-\begin{proposition} \textbf{(adjoint chain)} The adjoint chain is finite and a minimal ruled pair at the end is either a weak Del Pezzo pair or a geometrically ruled pair. \end{proposition}
+\begin{proposition} \textbf{(adjoint chain)} \\ An adjoint chain must terminate and a minimal ruled pair at the end is either a weak Del Pezzo pair or a geometrically ruled pair. \end{proposition}

-\begin{proof} Let $(\MsX,D)$ be a non-minimal ruled pair and let $t:=t(D)$ be the nef threshold.
-From Corollary 1-2-15 in \cite{mat1} it follows that $t\in\MasQ_{>0}$ with denominator bounded by $3$.
-After a finite sequence of adjoint relations that do not contract curves we may assume that $t\leq 1$.
-Let $K$ be the canonical class of $\MsX$.
+\begin{proof} Let $(X,D)$ be a non-minimal ruled pair and let $t:=t(D)$ be the nef threshold.
+Let $K$ be the canonical class of $X$.
+From \citep[Corollary~1-2-15]{mat1} it follows that $t\in\MbbQ_{>0}$ with denominator bounded by $3$.
+After a $\lfloor t \rfloor$ successive adjoint relations $D$ is replaced by the pushforward of $D+\lfloor t \rfloor K$ and thus we may assume that $t\leq 1$.
 We make a case distinction.

 First suppose that $(D+tK)^2>0$.
-There exists an irreducible curve $C$ \Mst $(D+tK)C=0$, $DC>0$ and $KC<0$.
+There exists an irreducible curve $C$ \Mst $(D+tK)\cdot C=0$, $D\cdot C>0$ and $K\cdot C<0$.
 From the Hodge index theorem and $(D+tK)^2>0$ it follows that $C^2<0$.
-From the adjunction formula it follows that $C^2+KC=-2$.
-From Lemma 1-1-4 in \cite{mat1} it follows that $C$ is an exceptional curve.
-From \SEC{theory} it follows that Picard number drops for each contracted exceptional curve and that this number is finite.
+From the adjunction formula it follows that $C^2+K\cdot C=-2$.
+From \citep[Lemma~1-1-4]{mat1} it follows that $C$ is an exceptional curve.
+Recall from \SEC{theory} that the Picard number drops for each contracted exceptional curve and that this number is finite.

-Next, if $(D+tK)^2=0$ and $D\sim -tK$ then $(\MsX,D)$ is a weak Del Pezzo pair.
+Next, if $(D+tK)^2=0$ and $D= -tK$, then $(X,D)$ is a weak Del Pezzo pair.